-I teach a fall semester Scientific Communication class at KU (Syllabus-2016).
-It developed from previous iterations I taught at the University of Nebraska, which focused solely on scientific writing (Syllabi: 2013, 2014, 2015).
+I teach Scientific Communication at KU (syllabi are linked by year: Scientific Communication – Spring 2018, Syllabus-2016).
+It developed from previous iterations I taught at the University of Nebraska, which focused solely on scientific writing (Syllabi: 2013, 2014, 2015,).
 As part of this class, I developed a summary of Dr. Josh Shimel’s Writing Science textbook; you can download that Schimel in a Sheet here.

 At the University of Nebraska, I taught Limnology and Writing Science, as well as graduate seminars in Aquatic Sciences.
 I was awarded the Holling Family Award for Teaching Excellence (Junior Faculty, 2015).